ezEngine/ezEngine/Documentation/General/EngineOverview.md

 In **Foundation\\Basics\\Types** you will find some fundamental types that are used frequently in ez. ezDelegate is often used for callbacks. ezEnum is used for type-safe enum types and ezBitflags is used for type-safe and easy to use bitflags. ezArrayPtr is a 'fat pointer' that stores the start and length of an array.
 Finally ezVariant is a type that can store different types of data (float, int, string, vector, etc.) and knows which type it has stored.
 It can do conversions between related types and is often used in message passing.

+In **Foundation\\CodeUtils** you can find utitlies to work with code or text, such as ezTokenizer.
+You will also find a full implementation of a C preprocessor (ezPreprocessor).

 In **Foundation\\Communication** you can find functionality to communicate with other code. ezEvent is a frequently used class to raise events and thus inform other code of changes. ezMessage is used for message passing, which is quite often used with the game object system (which you will find in the **Core** library). ezTelemetry is a system to broadcast information from the running application to other applications, usually tools for introspection, such as ezInspector.